-The notion of competitive complexity classes generalizes the traditional notion of linear competitiveness to a pair of bounds which up to constant coefficients satisfy the same functional relationship between online performance and offline optimal solution.
-In particular, we have shown that online multi-robot navigation to a target whose position is unknown belongs to the quadratic competitive complexity class.
+The notion of competitive complexity classes generalizes the traditional notion of linear competitiveness to a pair of bounds which up to constant coefficients satisfy the same functional relationship between on-line performance and off-line optimal solution.
+In particular, we have shown that on-line multi mobile robot navigation to a target whose position is unknown belongs to the quadratic competitive complexity class.
 The MRSAM algorithm achieves the optimal quadratic bound while requiring only a linear amount of memory.
-The basic MRSAM has been consequently modified in order to exhibit a more efficient average case behavior, which was illustrated in officelike environments.
-An average performance comparison of the modified MRSAM with earlier algorithms is currently under preparation and will be reported later.
-In addition, we are working on an extension to MRSAM where each robot begins its search from a different starting point.
+The basic MRSAM algorithm has been consequently modified in order to exhibit a more efficient average case behavior, which was illustrated in office-like environments.
+An average performance comparison of the modified MRSAM algorithm in comparison with earlier algorithms is currently under preparation and will be reported later.
+In addition, we are working on an extension to MRSAM where each robot begins it search from a different starting point.

-A matter worth mentioning is the fact that the radius of the initial search disc r_0 , is determined prior to algorithm execution and affects the overall path length of MRSAM.
-It should be noted that r_0 is closely related to l{opt} , such that decreasing r_0 corresponds to enlargement of l{opt} , resulting in more execution steps and eventually in reduced search area.
+A matter worth mentioning is the fact that the radius of the initial search disc r_0 , is determined prior to algorithm execution and it affects the overall path length and running time of MRSAM.
+It should be noted that r_0 is closely related to the position of the target T and to l{opt} .
+Decreasing r_0 in the simulation corresponds to enlargement of the distance of T from S, resulting in more execution steps and thus better relative performance.

 The following are some related open problems for further research.
 First, MRSAM assumes tactile senors.
 More sophisticated sensors such as vision and laser sensors do not have a significant advantage on tactile sensors in highly congested environments.
-However, practical environments tend to be reasonably sparse, and an adaptation of MRSAM to such sensors is important.
+However, practical environments tend to be reasonably sparse, and an adaptation of MRSAM to such sensors is an important open problem.
 Second, the constant coefficients in the quadratic upper bound on MRSAM and in the quadratic universal lower bound differ by values of $\frac{3}{2}(n+1)^{\frac{n+1}{n}}$.

 Closing of this gap is a major challenge that can yield new algorithms that possess the quadratic competitiveness of MRSAM but perform much better on average.
-Third, the practical speedup subject discussed in [12], where a robot needs to "return" to a partially uncovered previous disc, can be improved by means of a common environment map which is updated and shared by all the robots.
-That way, the robot that needs to make a full disc cover will be able to calculate the shortest path to return to the area it did not cover.
+Third, the case discussed in the Practical Speedup Subsection VII-B, where a robot needs to "return" to a partially uncovered previous disc, can be improved by means of a common environment map which is updated and shared by all the robots.
+That way, the robot that needs to make a full disc cover will be able to calculate the shortest path to return to the area it didn't cover.
 Creating and maintaining a common geometric map of the environment that includes information about the area that was already covered can save excess searching for the robots and thus speedup the average performance of MRSAM.
-Last, we assumed linear onboard memory.
+Last, we assumed linear on-board memory.
 However, many mobile robot tasks are sufficiently complex as to allow only constant memory.
 Given this stricter memory limitation, one must re-explore the competitive complexity class of the basic problem considered in this paper.